rouskinlab/seismic-rna/src/userdocs/manuals/steps/align.rst

     ``samtools view -f 4 temp/sample/align/align-2_align/refs.sam -o x`` where ``sample``, ``refs``, and ``x`` are replaced with the name of the sample, name of the FASTA file, and name of the SAM file into which to write the unaligned reads, respectively.
-Use `BLAST`_ to identify the source of the unaligned reads, to infer the problem.
+Open the SAM file, select several unaligned reads randomly, and use `BLAST`_ to discern their origins, which can help in deducing what went wrong.

 .. _FastQC: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/